parvezmrobin/DB-Model/ReadMe.md

 Note that <kbd>where()</kbd> and <kbd>all()</kbd> method returns array of instances where <kbd>find()</kbd> method returns a single instance.
 </blockquote>

-If your primary key is not name 'id', then you have to mention it.
+If your primary key is not named 'id', then you have to mention it.
 ```
 $user = \DbModel\Model::find('users', '1', 'user_id');
 ```